-Summer is quickly approaching, and one of the greatest things about living in Southeast Louisiana is that we are deep in the heart of Sportsman’s Paradise.
-Living in Louisiana has it perks, one of which is pretty predictable weather during the summer and an abundance of parks.
-This combination is perfect for any family to enjoy the fresh air and wilderness through one of my family’s favorite pastimes: CAMPING!
+One of the greatest things about living in New Orleans is that our families have access to an abundance of parks within driving distance of the city.
+This combination is perfect for any family to enjoy the fresh air and wilderness through one of my family’s favorite pastimes: camping.

 Camping is clearly something that goes hand in hand with a little one who loves the outdoors and is a great way to spend time with your family without spending a fortune.

 Upon meeting me, you probably would never think I was the type who likes to go camping.
 I am a typical woman who loves to shop, who indulges in facials and who loves a great pair of shoes.
-But I have a whole other side that LOVES the outdoors, especially this time of the year.
-Whether it is going fishing, bike riding, or camping, my family and I look forward to weekends where we don’t have prior commitments so that we can unplug and take some time out as a family.
+But I have a whole other side that loves the outdoors; whether it is going fishing, bike riding or camping, my family and I look forward to weekends where we don’t have prior commitments so that we can unplug and take some time out as a family.

-Just recently, my husband and I decided it was time for our first family camping trip with Andrew.
+Just recently, my husband and I decided it was time for our first family camping trip.
 Y’all may be thinking that we are crazy to have gone camping with a toddler, but I have to say it was one of the most fun ways to really enjoy the experience.
 With our little guy, camping has taken on a whole new meaning as it is clearly a great way for us to bond as a family and appreciate the beautiful nature and beauty that surrounds us with a new set of eyes.
-We took our first trip just a few weeks ago with fellow contributor Sarah and her family up at Percy Quin State Park in McComb, Mississippi, and we had a great time with the kids.
-In fact, we had so much fun that we have already booked another camping trip for the July 4th holiday weekend AND we just went again this past weekend on the northshore at Fountainebleau State Park!

-Going camping in our area is actually very easy and doable.
+Going camping near New Orleans is actually very easy and doable.
 Within a short one or two hour drive, there are several well equipped parks and private campgrounds available for a quick weekend getaway where you can unplug from daily life, take in the outdoors and enjoy quality time with your family without breaking the bank!

-When it comes to camping, I always stick to the motto “always be prepared” but also keep it simple.
+When it comes to camping, I stick to the motto “always be prepared,” but also “keep it simple.”
 Fortunately, we invested in a camper because we like to camp frequently, and it provides some amenities for us that we prefer now that we have a toddler.
 If you do not have a camper, never fear, as there are other options for you!
 Many campgrounds offer cabins for rental, and if you would rather go tent camping, that can be great, too.
-These days you can get a pretty decent tent that can sleep up to 10 people for under $100!
+These days you can get a pretty decent tent that can sleep up to 10 people for under $100.

 Prior to having a camper, when we went camping in our tent, we would often pre-pack plastic totes with camping essentials like lanterns, batteries, toilet paper, paper towels, etc. Fortunately, most campgrounds offer campsites with both electricity AND running water, so do not fear!
 Furthermore, campgrounds all offer bathhouses, where you can shower daily and have access to restrooms!
 Bass Pro Shop has provided an awesome checklist for tent camping that is a great resource when planning your trip.

-If you are looking for a great location to take your family camping, you don’t even have to go very far.
-Fountainebleau State Park in Mandeville as well as Fairview Riverside State Park in Madisonville are both a quick 45 minute drive from the city.
-Of these two, my personal favorite is Fountainebleau, as they have a splash pad, a beach, and several nature trails for kids to explore and play.
-Also, Fountainebleau is right on the Tammany Trace bike trail, which is a great trail that runs through all of St. Tammany Parish and has beautiful views throughout.
-Also, both parks are a short drive to the Kids Konnection playground (Amber wrote all about their story a few weeks ago) should you want to venture out from the park.
+If you are looking for a great location near New Orleans to take your family camping, you don’t even have to go very far.
+Fontainebleau State Park in Mandeville as well as Fairview Riverside State Park in Madisonville are both a quick 45 minute drive from the city.
+Of these two, my personal favorite is Fontainebleau, as the park has a splash pad, a beach, and several nature trails for kids to explore and play.
+Also, Fontainebleau is right on the Tammany Trace bike trail, which is a great trail that runs through all of St. Tammany Parish and has beautiful views throughout.
+Also, both parks are a short drive to the Kids Konnection playground.

 If you would rather stick to classic cooking options, you can do that as well.
 Often we bring our portable BBQ grill and our mini propane camping stove (which has actually been used equally for power outages during hurricanes!)
 To cook burgers, hot dogs, and even make a classic breakfast of eggs, bacon and toast.
 We also like to bring our slow cooker to use when camping.
 It is a great way to cook dinner or lunch without having to keep watch all day long while you are hiking, biking and having fun.
 On our last camping trip, we made baby back ribs that were so delicious they fell off the bone simply by putting them in the slow cooker for the day.
 An hour before serving, we topped them with sauce and had a fantastic meal that was already done.
 And that left more time for campfire fun!
 The slow cooker is also handy for baked potatoes, a big pot of chili, or even a hot breakfast casserole.